j-eikens/CO2_Emissions_Dashboard/README.md

 ### Project 3 University of Minnesota Data Visualization and Analytics Boot Camp
 # World CO<sub>2</sub> Emissions Dashboard:

-Created by Group 5

 Project Team Members: Ben Johnson, Joey Eikens, Yameena Khan, Zach Wood & Oscar Iwu
 ____________
 ## About
-The purpose of the app we have created is to present information on the carbon dioxide emissions by each country on the world map.
-Our dashboard presents information from years 1972 to 2020.
-By clicking on a country on the world map and selecting a year from the dropdown, users can use our dashboard to observe the following information for a selected country, for a chosen year:
+This repo contain code and instructions to reproduce the CO<sub>2</sub> Emission Dashboard our groups has created.
+Our dashboard displays global emissions data from 1972 - 2020.
+The centerpiece of the dashboard, an interactive map, drives the user experience.
+Navigate through the emissions data by clicking a country on the map and selecting a year with the dropdown menu.
+The following emissions data is shown:
-- population, country's GDP, CO<sub>2</sub> per capita and country's global CO<sub>2</sub> contribution
+- Population, country's GDP, CO<sub>2</sub> per capita and country's global CO<sub>2</sub> contribution
-- top 10 contributors in global emissions in a given year
+- Top 10 contributors in global emissions in a given year
-- % contribution to the world's CO<sub>2</sub> in a particular year
+- The selected countries % contribution to the world's CO<sub>2</sub> in a particular year
-- total CO<sub>2</sub> per year
+- Total CO<sub>2</sub> per year
-- a % breakup of CO<sub>2</sub> contributions by different sources (coal, oil, gas, cement)
+- Breakdown of %CO<sub>2</sub> contributions by different sources (coal, oil, gas, cement)

 <p align="center">
   <img src="Images/dashboard.png" />